 Their global data plan can be used in 80 countries as shown on the map in the screenshot above.

 Note that you will need to use their mobile app which is available for download in 32 App Stores.

-Because of how recent the developments are in regard to the eSIM, this is just of snapshot of the information yet to come.
+Because of how recent the developments are in regard to the eSIM, this is just a snapshot of the information yet to come.
 We will continue to report on and add carriers/options to this list when they become available.